 ABOUT HOTEL RESERVATIONS

-- Reservations may be cancelled without charge up to 72 hours prior to arrival.
+- Reservations may be cancelled up to 24 hours prior to arrival without penalty.

-This live activity, Care of Chronic Conditions, with a beginning date of July 12, 2017, has been reviewed and is acceptable for up to 25 Prescribed credits by the American Academy of Family Physicians.
+This Live activity, Women's Health, with a beginning date of July 11, 2018, has been reviewed and is acceptable for up to 25.5 Prescribed credits by the American Academy of Family Physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The AAFP is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The American Academy of Family Physicians designates this live activity for a maximum of 25 AMA PRA Category 1 CreditsTM.
+The American Academy of Family Physicians designates this Live activity for a maximum of 25.5 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.